grapp1/kw-intern/parflow/docs/parflow_keys.rst

 ================================================================================

 .. warning::
     This should be set in the Python script in the format l#, where # is the integer number of the layer.
+Example: Cell.l0.dzScale.Value